Opportunities and Activities

 If you are ready to take your education abroad, consider the Study Abroad program.
 Study abroad typically varies from one semester to one year in length.
 The benefits of international study and travel include intercultural awareness, sensitivity, and communication skills, as well as exposure to different geographic regions, perspectives, and cultures of the world.

 Frontiers and Fortresses is a four-week Michigan Tech Study Abroad summer program hosted by the University of Cumbria.
 The students and staff will explore Cumbria and Northern England and Southern Scotland through a mix of course options, including archaeology, music, history, film and anthropology.
 A mix of course work, field trips, and site visits comprise the program.
-Click here for more information.
+Learn more about this unique opportunity.